-In general, previously assessed datasets will not be re-assessed unless there are new data to add to the assessment dataset.
+In general, previously assessed datasets will not be re-assessed unless there are more recent data to add to the assessment dataset (i.e., these assessment conclusions will be carried over onto the new draft list).
 All readily available data that were not assessed for a previous listing cycle will first be collated and assessed (Figure 1.1).
 Assessment conclusions will be compared to the conclusions of the previous list.
 If they have not changed for a given water quality parameter within a particular AU, the conclusions of the current assessment will carry over to the current list.
 If the current assessment indicates a change in attainment status, the new data for that particular water quality parameter at that site will be combined with the most recent five years of data (WERF 2007).
-The specific years of data to use are defined from the date data were collated for the upcoming listing cycle, typically May 1 of the year before the list is due.
-For example, verified and validated data from May 1, 2010 through May 1, 2015, would be collated for development of the draft 2016 Integrated List.
-This collated dataset will primarily form the basis of final impairment decision.